IRS Wage Garnishment

 Requirements for the IRS to file a wage garnishment

-Also, just a quick note about the Statute of Limitations as it applies to IRS audits.
-Unless the IRS suspects tax fraud, they can only go back 3 years to audit any return you file (from the date you file).
-However, if the IRS does suspect tax fraud, or a gross understatement of your income, then they can go back up to 6 years.
+QUICK NOTE REGARDING THE STATUTE OF LIMITATIONS AS IT APPLIES TO IRS AUDITS: Unless the IRS suspects tax fraud, they can only go back 3 years to audit any return you file (from the date you file).
+However, if the IRS does suspect tax fraud, or a gross understatement of your income, they can go back up to 6 years.

 My wages are being garnished by the IRS, what do I do?

 If you have recently received a Demand for Payment, or an Intent to Levy, you need to act quickly.
 Please consider speaking with a tax professional to at least discuss your options.
-To speak directly with a tax advisor at our firm, call us at (888) 918-8121.
-The call is free, the consultation is free, and you are under no obligation to hire us.
+To speak directly with a tax advisor at our firm, call us at (888) 918-812.
+The call is free, the consultations is free, and you are under no obligation to hire us.